BGT: efficient and flexible genotype query across many samples: Methods

 \subsection{BGT server}

 BGT comes with a standalone web server frontend implemented in the Go programming language.
 The server has a similar interface to the command line tool, but with additional consideration of sample anonymity.
 With BGT, each sample has an attribute `minimal group size' or MGS.
-On query, the server refuses to create a sample group if the size of this group is smaller than the MGS of one sample in this group.
+If a query selects a group containing a sample with a MGS larger than the requested group size, the server will refuse the request.
 In particular, if a sample has MGS larger than one, users cannot access its sample name and individual genotypes, but can retrieve allele counts computed together with other samples.
 This prevents users to access data at the level of a single sample.

 \end{methods}